-National Deaf History Month is celebrated March 13th to April 15th each year to commemorate the achievements of people who are deaf and hard of hearing.
+Each year, National Deaf History Month is celebrated to commemorate the achievements of people who are deaf and hard of hearing.
+In 2026, it runs from April 1 through April 30.

 This timeframe was chosen to signify significant milestones in deaf education history, including: